Furretar/Audio-Card-Suite/README.md

 - [ ] option to auto detect languages for subs with no language code
 - [ ] check if image for audiobooks already exists for optimal batch generation
 - [ ] make next result not search for subtitle based on last accessed, breaks search, also make it remove the image
+- [ ] use a different delimiter that looks invisible on the sentence field